 There are 18 states that place some type of requirement on insurers regarding naloxone.
-In 14 states, those requirements are placed on private health insurers and/or Medicaid.
+In 15 states and Puerto Rico those requirements are placed on private health insurers and/or Medicaid.
 The requirements vary by state and include, but are not limited to, requiring coverage of naloxone, not requiring prior authorization for naloxone, and placing at least one naloxone formulation on the lowest tier of the insurer's drug formulary.
-In five states, life insurers are prohibited from denying or canceling a life insurance policy solely on the basis that the policy holder has a prescription for or was dispensed naloxone.
-Rhode Island is the only state that places requirements on both health insurers and life insurers.
+In six states, life insurers are prohibited from denying or canceling a life insurance policy solely on the basis that the policy holder has a prescription for, or was dispensed, naloxone.
+Rhode Island and New York are the only states that place requirements on both health insurers and life insurers.